Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 **Create the ManagedZone resource**

-Ensure your kubectl is targeting the correct cluster.
 Apply the `ManagedZone` resource below to each cluster or if you are adding an additional cluster add it to the new cluster:

 ```bash
 kubectl create ns ${gatewayNS}